websanco/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/using-the-redirection-tool.md

 ## Enabling 404 Tracking

-> For Liferay DXP/Portal 7.4+
+{bdg-secondary}`For Liferay DXP/Portal 7.4+`

-Follow these steps to activate the 404 URLs tab in the Redirects application and enable background tracking for 404 hits:
+Follow these steps to enable background 404 tracking and activate the 404 URLs tab:

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), click the *Control Panel* tab, and go to *System Settings* &rarr; *Pages* &rarr; *Redirection*.